dellow/Web-Framework/README.md

 ## Watch
 You can automatically compile CSS and JS on save by 'watching'.
 Simply run `gulp watch` to automatically compile.
 For live browser reloading see [Watch](#watch).

+The tasks that are run in the `watch` task are:
+- Browserify
+- Compass
+- Imagemin
+- Sprite

 > __Please note:__ `watch` will run in development mode, so CSS and JS will not be minified for easier debugging.
 You should run `gulp --config production` to get a final minified output for your live environment.

 <a name="server"></a>